anand2312/crajybot/README.md

-# HoroscopeBot
+# Crajy Bot
-Discord bot for our server, built with discord.py and MongoDB
+Discord bot for our server, built with discord.py and MongoDB.